-On January 5, 2022 (the "Closing Date"), we consummated the previously announced mergers contemplated by the Agreement and Plan of Merger, dated as of June 7, 2021 (the "Business Combination Agreement"), by and among VPC Impact Acquisition Holdings III, Inc. ("VPCC"), Dave Inc., a Delaware corporation ("Legacy Dave"), Bear Merger Company I Inc., a Delaware corporation and a direct, wholly owned Subsidiaries of VPCC ("First Merger Sub"), and Bear Merger Company II LLC, a Delaware limited liability company and a direct, wholly owned Subsidiaries of VPCC ("Second Merger Sub").
+On January 5, 2022 (the "Closing Date"), we consummated the previously announced mergers contemplated by the Agreement and Plan of Merger, dated as of June 7, 2021 (the "Business Combination Agreement"), by and among VPC Impact Acquisition Holdings III, Inc. ("VPCC"), Dave Inc., a Delaware corporation ("Legacy Dave"), Bear Merger Company I Inc., a Delaware corporation and a direct, wholly owned Subsidiaries of VPCC ("First Merger Sub"), and Bear Merger Company I ILC, a Delaware limited liability company and a direct, wholly owned Subsidiaries of VPCC ("Second Merger Sub").
 Pursuant to the Business Combination Agreement, First Merger Sub merged with and into Legacy Dave (the "First Merger"), with Legacy Dave being the surviving corporation of the First Merger (the "Surviving Corporation"), and immediately following the First Merger, the Surviving Corporation merged with and into Second Merger Sub (the "Second Merger," together with the First Merger, the "Mergers" and the Mergers together with the other transactions contemplated by the Business Combination Agreement, the "Business Combination"), with Second Merger Sub being the surviving company of the Second Merger as a wholly owned Subsidiaries of VPCC (the "Surviving Entity").
-In connection with the closing of the Business Combination, we changed our name from "VPC Impact Acquisition Holdings III, Inc." to "Dave Inc.," and the Surviving Entity operates under the name "Dave Operating LLC."
+In connection with the closing of the Business Combination, we changed our name from "VPC Impact Acquisition Holdings III, Inc.," to "Dave Inc.," and the Surviving Entity operates under the name "Dave Operating LLC."

 While the legal acquirer in the Business Combination Agreement is VPCC, for financial accounting and reporting purposes under accounting principles generally accepted in the United States ("U.S. GAAP"), Legacy Dave is the accounting acquirer, and the Business Combination is accounted for as a "reverse recapitalization."
 A reverse recapitalization does not result in a new basis of accounting, and the consolidated financial statements of the combined entity represent the continuation of the consolidated financial statements of Legacy Dave in many respects.
 Under this method of accounting VPCC is treated as the "acquired" company for financial reporting purposes.
 For accounting purposes, Legacy Dave is deemed to be the accounting acquirer in the transaction and, consequently, the transaction will be treated as a recapitalization of Legacy Dave (i.e., a capital transaction involving the issuance of stock by VPCC for Dave Capital Stock).
-Accordingly, the consolidated assets, liabilities and results of operations of Legacy Dave have become the historical consolidated financial statements of the combined company, and VPCC's assets, liabilities and results of operations have been consolidated with Dave beginning on the Closing Date.
-Operations prior to the Business Combination are presented as those of Legacy Dave in future reports.
+Accordingly, the consolidated assets, liabilities and results of operations of Legacy Dave have been methy historical consolidated financial statements of the Business Combination are presented as those of Legacy Dave in future reports.
 The net assets of VPCC have been recognized at historical cost (which is expected to be consistent with carrying value), with no goodwill or other intangible assets recorded.